 As a rule of thumb, we recommend to use "TCP (octet-count based framing)" if you are dealing only with (newer) Adiscon products.
 Otherwise, "TCP (persistent connection)" is probably the best choice.
 If you select one of these options, you can also select a timeout.
 The connection is torn down if that timeout expires without a message beeing sent.
 We recommend to use the default of 30 minutes, which should be more than efficient.
 If an installation only occasionally sends messages, it could be useful to use a lower timeout value.
 This will free up connection slots on the server machine.
 Syslog processing With this settings you can assign how your syslog messages will be processed.
 For processing syslog you can choose out of four different options.
-You can use RFC3164 or RFC5424 (recommended) which is the current syslog standard, you are able to customize the syslog header or you do not process your syslog and forwards it as it is.
+You can use RFC5424 (recommended) which is the current syslog standard, you are able to customize the syslog header or you do not process your syslog and forwards it as it is.
 Message Options

-Output Encoding

-This setting is most important for Asian languages.
+Output Encoding This setting is most important for Asian languages.
 A good rule is to leave it at "System Default" unless you definitely know you need a separate encoding.
 "System Default" works perfect in the far majority of cases, even on Asian (e.g. Japanese) Windows versions.

-Used Message Format

-You can use several different message formats for forwarding messages via syslog.

-Use Custom Format

-The custom format lets you decide how the content of a syslog message looks like.
+Used Message Format You can use several different message formats for forwarding messages via syslog.
+Use Custom Format The custom format lets you decide how the content of a syslog message looks like.
 You can use properties to insert content dynamically or have fixed messages that appear in every message.
 Event properties are described in the property replacer section.

-Use XML to Report

-If this option is checked, the forwarded Syslog message is a complete XML-formatted information record.
-It includes additional information like timestamps or originating

-system in an easy to parse format.
+Use XML to Report If this option is checked, the forwarded Syslog message is a complete XML-formatted information record.
+It includes additional information like timestamps or originating system in an easy to parse format.
 The XML formatted message is especially useful if the receiving system is capable of parsing XML data.
 However, it might also be useful to a human reader as it includes additional information that cannot be transferred otherwise.
 Forward as MW Agent XML Representation Code MonitorWare supports a specific XML-Representation of the event.
 If it is checked, that XML representation is used.
 It provides additional information (like informationunit type, original source system, reception time & many more) but is harder to read by a human.
 At the same time, it is obviously easier to parse.
 Please note that this option is only "experimental" and is not an official standard.
+Use CEE enhanced Syslog Format If enabled, the new CEE enhanced Syslog format will be used (work in progress).
+All useful properties will be included in a JSON Stream.
+The message itself can be included as well, see the "Include message property in CEE Format" option.
+Here is a sample how the format looks like for a security Eventlog message: Additionaly to this format you can set Include message property in CEE Format If enabled, the message itself will be included in the JSON Stream as property.
+Disable this option if you do not want the message itself in the CEE Format.
 Please note you can also make Event ID part of the actual Syslog message while forwarding to a Syslog Server then you have to make some changes in the Forward Syslog Action.
 Click here to know the settings.
 Message Format You can change the message format.
 By default the original message is forwarded.